billsix/programmingFromTheGroundUp/docs/source/files.rst

 ::

-   as toupper.s -o toupper.o
+   as -32 toupper.s -o toupper.o
-   ld toupper.o -o toupper
+   ld -m elf_i386 toupper.o -o toupper

 This builds a program called ``toupper``, which converts all of the lowercase characters in a file to uppercase.
 For example, to convert the